-Students seeking admission to the Respiratory Care program should have completed one course each in algebra, biology and chemistry, either in high school or at the college level.
-A tour of one of the hospital affiliates is strongly recommended.
-Students will need to demonstrate the skills necessary to become a Respiratory Therapist; technical standards for the program are available upon request.
+The Respiratory Care Program relies on a selective admission process, which uses specific admissions criteria.
+These criteria are available through the admissions office and the health careers office.
+The admission criteria require that the students are eligible for the equivalent of MCC's MATH 102, ENG 111 and BIO 152.
+Interested candidates will be expected to have a history of academic success, with the completion of a lab science course.
 Admission to the Respiratory Care Program requires a separate application.
 Applications are accepted on an on-going basis during the year prior to the September of the year in which the student hopes to be accepted.
 Applications will be accepted until the class fills.
 Prospective students are encouraged to apply early.
-Complete information on specific criteria for acceptance and the admission process is available from the Admissions Office by calling 860-647-6140 or from the program coordinator at 860-647-6193.
+Complete information on specific criteria for acceptance and the admission process is available from the Admissions Office by calling 860-512-3210 or from the program coordinator at 860-512-2728 A tour of one of the hospital affiliates is strongly recommended.
+Students will need to demonstrate the skills necessary to become a Respiratory Therapist; technical standards for the program are available upon request.